Product videos for B2B and B2C.

 Whether the product is small or huge, creating a product video can be very helpful in engaging potential clients who failed to be engaged by text and still imagery used in traditional marketing.

-When filming a product video, it is also cost effective to use the time on site filming to get footage for a second video which may be helpful to buyers, such as an instructional video on use or fitting.
-Take a car seat for example, the main video might show all the benefits and the features, but having a video that shows the fitting instructions would require a negligible additional investment, but provide a great help to new purchasers of the seat.
+When filming a product video, it is also cost effective to use the location shoot to get footage for a second video which may be helpful to buyers, such as an instructional video on use or fitting.
+Take a car seat for example, the main video might show all the benefits and the features, but having a video that shows the fitting instructions would require a negligible additional investment and provide a great help to new owners of the seat.

 Your product might be used as part of a wider system, for instance a water softener.
 While it might be great to have some explanation on the benefits of having one of these, viewers might be confused as to how it is actually fitted as part of the wider water system.
 Having an animated segment which outlines how the whole thing works makes the decision to purchase much easier.
 Greater understanding means people can find more specific benefits to their own situation much more easily.